WMA is pleased to launch our commission grant artist Lo Lai Lai Natalie’s project The Days Before The Silent Spring, 15th December 2020, at WMA Space.

 The WMA Commission invites entries for proposals from artists and photographers from both Hong Kong and the international community, to create new research...

-The WMA Commission invites entries for proposals from artists and photographers from both Hong Kong and the international community, to create new research based photography work in Hong Kong, focusing on the theme of LIGHT.
-Project proposals must contextually relate to both the theme LIGHT and to HONG KONG.
+The WMA Commission invites entries for proposals from artists and photographers from both Hong Kong and the international community, to create new research based photography work in Hong Kong, focusing on an annual theme.
+Project proposals must contextually relate to both the theme and to HONG KONG.
 A five-member Selection Panel will choose the WMA Commission recipient, who will be awarded a HKD 250,000 grant which will contribute towards production of the successful proposal and a public event featuring the completed work which will be entered into the WMA Collection.